blbadger/blbadger.github.io/smaller-lms.md

 		self.mixer_mask = mixer_mask
 ```

 The last line of the code block above passes the boolean `mixer_mask` to a class variable to be accessed during the forward pass of the `MixerBlock`.
-What exactly this mask will look like will depend on whether we expand the inter-token convolution transformations or not, by which is meant mirorring the two-layer linear transformation (with nonlinear activation) that define the `FeedForward` modules.
+What exactly this mask will look like will depend on whether we expand the inter-token convolution transformations or not, by which is meant mirroring the two-layer linear transformation (with nonlinear activation) that define the `FeedForward` modules.
 The similarities may be shown as follows:

 ```python
 def FeedForward(dim, expansion_factor=4):